 Because of his contributions given to his native country, Shah was honored with the Pravasi Bharatiya Samman award.
 It is the highest civilian award to be given to people of Indian origin.
 Shri APJ Abdul Kalam, the president of India, had this to say about him: “Shri Niranjan Shah has made the country proud of his achievements and increased the prestige of India and Indians not only in America but in the entire world.”

 That same year, Shah was also honored with the Ellis Island Medal of Honor.
 It is presented to the most influential leaders who have contributed significantly to U.S. society.
 The prestigious medal has been awarded to four U.S. presidents, as well as various Nobel Prize winners.

 In addition to Shah’s work on behalf of Indian interests, he has also served on many boards and committees to improve his home and native country.
 He was appointed by the governor to be a member of the Illinois State Police Merit Board for over seven years.
 In addition, Shah was a Construction Committee chair and responsible for contracts and purchases of almost $1 billion.

 Not only has Shah worked on a state level, but he has served on committees on a national level as well.
 He was nominated by President Clinton to serve as a member of both the United States National Institute of Building Science and the Gold Water Foundation for Excellence in Technical Education.
 In addition, he was invited by President Clinton to the Economic Conference with leaders all across the U.S. He was the only Indian-American selected to attend and the sole CEO of an architectural and engineering business.

-Niranjan Shah: Leadership With Purpose
+Niranjan Shah of Chicago: Leadership With Purpose

 Shah is a living example of how hard work, determination, and leadership can change lives.
 Not only did he achieve success in a foreign country, but Shah has also leveraged his leadership skills and influence to help improve the lives of Indians at home and abroad.